Loading....

 The origin

 Shinrin in Japanese means « forest », and Yoku means « bath ».
-So Shinrin Yoku means bathing in the forest atmosphere, or taking in the forest through our senses.
+So Shinrin Yoku (forest bathing) means bathing in the forest atmosphere, or taking in the forest through our senses.

-When people started to practise Shinrin Yoku, in the early 1980s, it was based only on common sense and the intuitive idea that being in the beautiful green forests would be good for us.
+When people started to practise forest bathing, in the early 1980s, it was based only on common sense and the intuitive idea that being in the beautiful green forests would be good for us.

 From a feeling to a science… there are now numerous studies and a huge mass of data on the impact of forest bathing on various aspects of human health.